fusionpbx/fusionpbx-docs/source/Extensions-IVR/Extensions.rst

 |

 * Check, double check that the correct extension number and password is being used.
+* Check Fail2ban and see if the ip got blocked.
 * Make sure you have created an DNS A record for the domain being used and there are no typos
 * Nat, firewalls and router settings.
 Some brands of routers can cause issues.
 Google the make and model of router or firewall appliance for common settings or remedies.
 * Visit Zoiper Community Supoprt http://community.zoiper.com/